Lower Back Protocol with Fascial Release

 Step-by-Step Lower Back Protocol

 Here’s a protocol I use that often reaches the source of lower back pain, not just the ache.
 Each step is designed to gradually warm up the tissues, spread the fascia, and release tension.
 Remember, the video is sped up for social media.
 When you are in the massage studio on my table, I go slow and low.
 We go slower, to go deeper.
 I'm not about bruising my clients.
 For every action there is an equal and opposite reaction, so forcing deep pressure only results in your body bracing itself for pain.
-We want to release pain and tension, not create more.
+We want to release pain and tension, rather than brace against it.
+That just creates more pain.

 1. Warm Up with Loose Fists